-8. Offer help where needed: Make it easy to chat or call throughout the journey.
+8. Offer help where needed: Make it easy to chat or call throughout the journey, like the 64% of brands that offer live chat, phone, email, click-to-call during checkout.
 These callouts are especially important to show in context on pages like PDP and checkout, where the shopper is most likely to have a question or need reassurance.

 9. Simplify DTC and BOPIS delivery/pickup options: Your shoppers may prefer one option or the other, but inevitably, you will have mixed carts due to inventory availability.
 Make the choices easy to navigate in the cart and allow your shopper to change her mind.
 This example from Nordstrom allows the shopper to “Change all to pick up” or to toggle between the pickup and shipping options at a line-item level.